 Interest Rate Fluctuations.
 The Company's income depends on its ability to earn greater interest on its investments than the interest cost to finance these investments.
 Interest rates in the markets served by the Company generally rise or fall with interest rates as a whole.
 A majority of the loans currently pledged as collateral for collateralized bonds by the Company are fixed-rate.
-The Company currently finances these fixed-rate assets through non-recourse debt, \$191.2 million of which is variable rate.
+The Company currently finances these fixed-rate assets through non-recourse debt, \$195.5 million of which is variable rate.
 In addition, a significant amount of the investments held by the Company are variable rate collateral for collateralized bonds.
 These investments are financed through non-recourse long-term collateralized bonds and, to a lesser extent, recourse short-term repurchase agreements.
 The net interest spread for these investments could decrease during a period of rapidly rising short-term interest rates, since the investments generally have periodic interest rate caps and the related borrowing have no such interest rate caps.

 Defaults.
 Defaults by borrowers on loans included in the Company's investment portfolio may have an adverse impact on the Company's financial performance, if actual credit losses differ materially from estimates made by the Company.
 The Company's allowance for losses is calculated on the basis of historical experience, industry data, and management's estimates.
 Actual default rates or loss severities may differ from the Company's estimate for a variety of reasons, including economic conditions.
+Defaults on the Company's manufactured housing loans have been higher than the Company's prior estimates.
 Actual defaults on ARM loans may increase during a rising interest rate environment.
-The Company believes that its reserves are adequate for such risks on loans that were delinquent as of June 30, 2001.
+The Company believes that its reserves are adequate for such risks on loans that were delinquent as of September 30, 2001.

 Prepayments.
 Prepayments by borrowers on loans securitized by the Company may have an adverse impact on the Company's financial performance.
 Prepayments are expected to increase during a declining interest rate or flat yield curve environment.
-The Company's exposure to rapid prepayments is primarily (i) the faster amortization of premium on the investments and, to the extent applicable, amortization of bond discount, and (ii) the more rapid decline in its portfolio of earning assets.
+The Company's exposure to rapid prepayments is primarily (i) the faster amortization of premium on the investments and, to the extent applicable, amortization of bond discounts, and (ii) the more rapid decline in its portfolio of earning assets.